 - Combine milk and vanilla and stir into flour mixture.

-- Form dough into two balls.
+- Cut in half and form into two balls.

-- Cut each circle into 6 wedges.
+- Cut each disk into 6 wedges.

 - Place each wedge on a baking sheet sprayed with cooking spray.